dglava/falcon-bcc/README.md

 during the randomizing for better feedback when it's done.

 ### Dependencies
 Just the Python standard library.
+Works only on Falcon BMS 4.37.

 ### Tip for Usage
 For ultimate convenience, as with my other [utility which displays briefings on a smartphone](https://github.com/dglava/falcon-briefing),